 When a job is advertised, the employer will have a lot of CVs to trawl through, and need to make quick judgements to shortlist for interviews.
 The following are the most common reasons for not being shortlisted.

-1. Typing errors, and poor spelling and grammar
+1. Typos, and poor spelling and grammar

 If spelling and grammar are not your strong points, make sure your CV doesn’t suffer.
 First impressions count, so make sure your CV doesn’t let you down.

 Even if you think you’ve done a good job, get it checked by someone whose English is good.
-Don’t rely on spell-checkers – lots of words can be spelt differently, but mean something entirely different.
+Don’t rely on spell-checkers.
+Lots of words can be spelt differently, but mean something entirely different.

-2. Listing duties or responsibilities instead of achievements
+2. Not Listing achievements

 3. Not tailoring your CV to the job

 Every job you apply for requires a tailored CV.
 Never use the same CV twice.

 It can be tempting to use one CV to send to a large number of companies.
 It’s not worth it!
 Speculative job applications are highly unlikely to work.
 Employers are used to mailshots, so don’t waste your time.